roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "Well, I'll talk about magic and Otherworld one of these days, now is a training."
-"Yes-- The objective is to beat Ohan!"
+"Yes--.
+The objective is to beat Ohan!"

 Lydia clenched her fist and raised it up high.